manfreddiaz/awesome-autonomous-vehicles/README.md

 * [GTA Robotics SDC Environment](https://github.com/OSSDC/self-driving-car-1) - development environment ready for Udacity Self Driving Car (SDC) Challenges.
 * [The OSCC Project](http://oscc.io/) - A by-wire control kit for autonomous vehicle development.
 * [OpenAI Gym](https://gym.openai.com/) - A toolkit for developing and comparing reinforcement learning algorithms.
 It supports teaching agents everything from walking to playing games, mountain car, car racing etc., with a good possibility to develop and validate RL algorithms for Self-Driving Cars.
+* [argoverse-api](https://github.com/argoai/argoverse-api) - Development kit for working with the [Argoverse](https://www.argoverse.org/) 3d Tracking and Forecasting datasets, and for evaluating 3d tracking, 3d detection, and motion forecasting algorithms.

 ## Hardware